triton-inference-server/pytriton/docs/README.md

 ## Serving the models

-The NVIDIA PyTriton provide an option to serve your Python model using Triton Inference Server to handle HTTP/gRPC requests and pass the input/output tensors to and from the model.
+The PyTriton provide an option to serve your Python model using Triton Inference Server to handle HTTP/gRPC requests and pass the input/output tensors to and from the model.
 We it a blocking mode where the application is a long-lived process deployed in your cluster to serve the requests from clients.